 Amelia Earhart became the first woman to fly non-stop across the Atlantic Ocean when she traveled from Newfoundland to Ireland on May 21, 1932.
 Earhart had already completed a similar feat a few years earlier as part of a three-person crew, and her fame only grew after flying solo—just like Charles Lindbergh, who had completed the feat five years before.
 Earhart, who was awarded the Distinguished Flying Cross by Congress, infamously disappeared a few years later while attempting to fly around the world.

-TIME's Person of the Year award has been given to a woman only four times.
+Time's Person of the Year award has been given to an individual woman only five times.
 Wallis Simpson, an American socialite, was the first.
-Her relationship with King Edward VII took the world by storm, and the 1930s press was obsessed with their movements.
-Edward, who caused scandal by courting Simpson while she was still married to her second husband, was told he couldn't marry her and keep the throne.
+Her relationship with King Edward VIII took the world by storm, and the 1930s press was obsessed with their movements.
+Edward, who caused a scandal by courting Simpson while she was still married to her second husband, was told he couldn't marry her and keep the throne.
 He became the only British monarch to voluntarily give up the throne; the two married and lived out the rest of their years together.